 What is Normality?

-Normality refers to the distribution of data within a sample.
-A normal distribution, sometimes called Gaussian distribution, is a bell-shaped curve that represents the distribution of data in a sample.
-It’s characterized by its mean and standard deviation.
+Normality refers to whether data follows a normal distribution.
+A normal distribution, also called a Gaussian distribution, is a bell-shaped curve characterized by its mean and standard deviation.
 The mean represents the center of the distribution, while the standard deviation represents the spread of the data around the mean.

-The normal distribution is important because many statistical tests assume that the data being analyzed follows a normal distribution.
-If your data does not follow a normal distribution, some statistical tests may not be appropriate or may produce inaccurate results.
+The normal distribution is important because many parametric statistical tests (t-tests, ANOVA, linear regression) assume that the data being analyzed follows a normal distribution.
+If your data violates this normality assumption, these statistical tests may produce inaccurate results or invalid conclusions.

 1. Histogram